doublesecretagency/craft-googlemaps/docs/address-field/front-end-form.md

 # Front-End Form

+## Input fields

-If your users can edit content via a [front-end form](https://craftcms.com/knowledge-base/entry-form), it's easy to add a simplified Address field.
+If your website features a [front-end form](https://craftcms.com/knowledge-base/entry-form) for users to manage content, it's easy to include a simplified version of an Address field in that form.

+Functionally, each of the Address subfields can be handled using a standard `text` input.
+Or alternatively, you could use something like a dropdown field (for State or Country) or hidden fields (for Latitude & Longitude).

+Craft includes an [`input` Twig function](https://craftcms.com/docs/3.x/dev/functions.html#input) which renders a normal `<input>` HTML tag.

 ```twig
 <label>Street Address</label>